 US Pathway Program

-USPP students begin the program with a full year of college-level course work in China or in Nigeria.
+USPP students begin the program with a full year of college-level course work in the USPP centers in China or London.
 Students who select UVM as their destination institution then enter a ten-week Summer Bridge program on the Northeastern University campus.
 Successful completion of the Summer Bridge program will lead to matriculation in the fall semester with second-year status.
 Students are offered conditional admission to UVM on the basis of their performance in the credit-bearing courses taken during the fall and spring semesters in China or Nigeria with at least a 3.0 cumulative grade-point average.
 Final admission is granted on the basis of grades earned in the Northeastern Summer Bridge program.
 USPP students must meet the minimum entrance requirements for the college or school they choose.
 Students who matriculate into UVM through the US Pathway Program are considered for merit-based scholarship assistance.
 For more details, visit the following website: http://www.uvm.edu/sfs/scholarships.

 International Horizons College